Updated 5th January 2020

 On top of following the guidance, here are some other things you can do to stay healthy over lockdown:

 - Get a flu vaccine this autumn.
 Your household contacts should also have a flu vaccine as that will help give you extra protection.
 GP surgeries and community pharmacies have made sure it is safe for you and your household contacts to be vaccinated.

 - Take vitamin D supplements every day to keep your bones and muscles healthy

 - Where can I read the latest guidance?

-You can find the latest guidance for Wales here.
+You can find the latest guidance for patients living in Wales here.

-If you have a question that hasn’t been answered, have a look at our wider Coronavirus FAQs and if we still haven’t covered it please email us at firstname.lastname@example.org - we may not know the answer straight away, but we will do our best to find out.
+If you have a question that hasn’t been answered, please email us at firstname.lastname@example.org - we may not know the answer straight away, but we will do our best to find out.

-Government guidance is regularly being updated.
+Government guidance for patients and information on the coronavirus is updated regularly.
 Sign up here to be kept up to date with the latest government advice, information and advice from experts, and tips on your wellbeing during this uncertain time.